ebowwa/SleepLoops/README.md

 A minimalist iOS sleep cycle tracker that helps you wake up refreshed by aligning your alarm with natural 90-minute sleep cycles.

+**Think of it as Pomodoro for sleep** - instead of 25-minute work blocks, it's 90-minute sleep cycles.
+The app calculates optimal wake times based on completing full REM cycles, so you wake up between cycles rather than during deep sleep.

 ## Features

 - **Sleep Cycle Optimization**: Calculates optimal wake times based on 90-minute REM cycles